tagslut/flaccid/STATUS_AND_IMPROVEMENTS.md

 ## 🏁 Conclusion

-The FLACCID CLI toolkit has evolved into a comprehensive, production-ready tool for FLAC music management.
-With working APIs, database integration, and robust library management features, it provides a solid foundation for managing high-quality music collections.
+The FLACCID CLI toolkit is now a comprehensive, production-ready tool for FLAC music management.

-The core functionality is complete and tested, with clear pathways for future enhancements.
+**Core functionality is complete and tested, with clear pathways for future enhancements.**
 The modular architecture ensures easy extensibility for additional features and services.